The 3X Learning

 Structured Freedom

-Exploration is the structured freedom to pursue personally meaningful questions within the boundaries of clear conceptual goals.
+Exploration is the structured freedom to pursue personally meaningful questions within clear conceptual goals.
 It transforms passive reception into active hypothesis-making: the learner becomes an investigator rather than an information consumer.

 Cognitive Basis

 Curiosity is a fundamental human drive that enhances attention, memory formation, and willingness to engage with uncertainty.
-This motivation can be sustained only when learners sense autonomy, competence, and relevance in their learning.
+This motivation is sustained only when learners sense autonomy, competence, and relevance in their learning.

 Teacher's Role

-Teachers establish conceptual orientation and ethical boundaries, ensuring that exploration remains anchored to curricular goals.
-They also infuse personal experience and emotional value into the topic, modeling how ideas intersect with real human concerns.
+Teachers establish conceptual orientation and ethical boundaries, ensuring exploration remains anchored to curricular goals.
+They infuse personal experience and emotional value into the topic, modeling how ideas intersect with real human concerns.

 - Generates spontaneous questions and hypotheses